Gabrielyng8/Dissertation/Dissertation Progress & Logs/Template Matching Expirementation.md

 # November 16-17 2025

 ## 1. **Summary of Activities**

-The focus of today’s work was exploring **template matching** as the first experimental approach for detecting roulette pockets.
-This involved:
+Today’s work focused on exploring **template matching** as the first experimental approach for detecting roulette pockets.
+Activities included:

-- Extracting a cropped “3” pocket from a wheel image
+- Extracting a cropped “3” pocket from a wheel image.
-- Upscaling it using OpenCV super-resolution
+- Upscaling the tiny template using OpenCV super-resolution.
-- Sharpening and cleaning the template
+- Sharpening and cleaning the template.
-- Running classical `cv2.matchTemplate`
+- Running classical `cv2.matchTemplate`.
-- Generating **many rotated variants** of the template
+- Generating **rotated variants** of the template.
-- Testing multi-angle and multi-scale matching
+- Testing multi-angle and multi-scale matching.
-- Analysing why some attempts fail and what the pipeline needs next
+- Capturing **four wheel scenarios** where the “3” pocket appears at:
+    - **12 o’clock**
+    - **3 o’clock**
+    - **6 o’clock**
+    - **9 o’clock**
+- Capturing **four larger templates** of the “3” pocket (including ~70% of neighbouring pockets).
+- Testing each template against each wheel scenario.

 ---
 ## 2. **What Approaches Were Tried**

 ### **2.1 Simple template matching (raw template)**

-- Loaded the wheel frame (target image) and a single cropped “3”.
+- Used the very small cropped “3”.
-- Performed direct `cv2.matchTemplate` with `TM_CCOEFF_NORMED`.

-**Result:**

-- Worked somewhat; score around ~0.98 for upright template.
+- Direct matching worked partially (scores ~0.98 when scale was identical).
-- Confirmed matching requires template scale to be very close to the real size.
+- Confirmed template matching requires near-identical scale.

 ---
 ### **2.2 Upscaled template (super-resolution)**

-Used OpenCV’s EDSR ×4 to upscale the small template.
+- Used EDSR ×4 to upscale the tiny template.

-**Result:**

-- Contrary to expectation, upscaling made matching _worse_.
-- Score dropped significantly.
+- Result: **significantly worse matching**.
-- Reason: template became too large + texture changed from original.
+- Reason: scale mismatch + texture distortion.
-- Key discovery: **template matching is extremely scale-sensitive**.

 ---
 ### **2.3 Sharpening (Gaussian + Unsharp Mask)**

-Applied sharpening after upscaling.
+- Applied sharpening post-upscaling.

-**Result:**

-- Improved visual clarity but did _not_ significantly improve matchTemplate performance.
+- Improved visuals but **did not improve matching**.
-- Again: scale mismatch > clarity mismatch.
+- Discovery: clarity < scale consistency.

 ---
-### **2.4 Rotated templates (to match wheel rotation)**
+### **2.4 Rotated templates**

-Generated templates at angles from −20° to +20°.

-**Initial attempt:**

-- Rotating produced black corners → matchTemplate failed.

-**Later improvement:**
+- Initially created rotated templates, but black corner regions interfered.

-- Implemented padded-rotation + crop strategy.
+- Implemented padded-rotation + crop pipeline.
-- Ensured no black corners.
-- Still not enough to achieve stable matching due to template size being too small relative to wheel resolution.
+- Improved visually, but matching still weak due to template being too small.

 ---

-### **2.5 Multi-template loop**
+### **2.5 Multi-template sweep**

-Created a loop to test all rotated variants and pick the best match.
+- Automatically tested all rotated templates.
+- Code pipeline worked perfectly.
+- But the small template produced inconsistent correlation.

+---
+### **2.6 NEW: Larger template matching (today’s progress)**

+- Took **four new screenshots** of the "3" pocket, each containing:
+    - The "3" pocket
+    - Roughly **70% of neighbouring pockets**
+- Matched each of these templates against:
+    - 12 o'clock “3” scenario
+    - 3 o'clock scenario
+    - 6 o'clock scenario
+    - 9 o'clock scenario

 **Result:**

-- Pipeline works reliably as code.
-- But visually still poor detection with the current template crop, meaning the _template quality_ is the bottleneck.
+- **Significantly improved matching accuracy.**
+- Templates with neighbouring context consistently produced strong detections.
+- This validates the earlier hypothesis: **larger spatial context is crucial**.
 ---
 ## 3. **Key Discoveries**

 ### 🔍 **(1) Template scale is critical**

-Matching fails unless the template is nearly the exact same scale as the pocket in the wheel frame.
+Template matching breaks if the scale is off even slightly.

-### 🔍 **(2) The cropped “3” template is too small**
+### 🔍 **(2) The first tiny template was too small**

-The original crop is only ~20 pixels tall—insufficient detail for correlation.
+~20 px tall → insufficient.

-### 🔍 **(3) Upscaling does not solve the resolution issue**
+### 🔍 **(3) Spatial context dramatically improves matching**

-Upscaling changes the texture → match quality drops.
+Including neighbouring pockets produced **successful recognitions today**.

-### 🔍 **(4) Rotation introduces edge artifacts unless padded/cropped**
+### 🔍 **(4) Upscaling an already blurry template hurts performance**

-Fixed via custom rotate-and-crop function, but still limited by poor input quality.
+Super-resolution alters texture.

-### 🔍 **(5) Template matching may work better with a larger spatial context**
+### 🔍 **(5) Rotation requires clean templates with no black corners**

-Including:

-- Entire pocket block
-- Neighbouring pockets
-- Separator lines
-    The shape of the _block_ is equally important as the digit itself.
+Padded-rotation + crop solves this, but is dependent on input quality.

-### 🔍 **(6) Template matching might be viable only for some pockets**
+### 🔍 **(6) Template matching is viable when template quality & context are good**

-For example:

-- The **green 0** pocket (unique color)
-- Bold digits with strong contrast
+Today’s successful matches confirmed this.

 ---

 ## 4. **Where We Are → Where We Left Off**

-### **Current Status**
+### ✔ Current Status

+- Template matching **failed** with tiny isolated crops.
+- Template matching **succeeded** today with larger templates including neighbouring pockets.
-- The core template-matching pipeline (code) is implemented:
+- Rotation-matching pipeline is implemented but depends on template quality.

-    - Basic match
-    - Heatmap
-    - Multi-template sweep
+### ❗ Main Bottleneck

-    - Rotated templates
+- High-quality, properly scaled templates are essential.
-- But good detection was **not** achieved with the current small template.

-### **Main Bottleneck**

-- The template is too small and lacks crisp structure.
-- Need a higher-resolution frame or a more comprehensive template region.
+### ⭐ Today’s major improvement

+- Using larger cropped templates resulted in **reliable matches** in all four wheel scenarios.

 ---
 ## 5. **Next Steps / Future Work**

-### **Approach A — Use a larger template**
+### **Approach A — Use even larger templates**

-- Re-crop the “3” as a **bigger block**:
+Include:
-    - Include neighbouring pockets left & right
+- Neighbouring pockets
-    - Include top/bottom separators
-- This gives matchTemplate a stronger structural pattern.
+- Separator bars
+- Local rim geometry

-### **Approach B — Use multiple templates**
+### **Approach B — Multi-pocket identification**

-- Manually create templates for a few pockets that are:
+- Create templates for a few pockets.
-    - clean
-    - upright
-    - representative
+- Detect their coordinates.
-- After detecting 3–5 pockets, **fit an ellipse** to the pocket centres to reconstruct:
-    - the wheel rim
-    - the circular mapping
+- Fit an **ellipse** around pocket centres.
-        Then infer positions of all other pockets mathematically.
+- Infer all other pocket positions mathematically.

-### **Approach C — Build a higher-quality template dataset**
+### **Approach C — Build a high-quality template dataset**

+From:
-- From:
+- Higher-resolution frame(s)
-    - a higher-resolution wheel frame
-    - a different still image without motion blur
-    - or synthetic image generation
+- Synthetic image generation
-- Extract upright patches and rotate stabilized regions.
+- Stabilised screenshots

-### **Approach D — Move towards video**
+### **Approach D — Move to video processing**

-Once matching is stable on still images:
+Once the still-image pipeline is stable:

-- Feed frames from the roulette spin video
-- Perform continuous matching per frame
+- Run matching per frame
-- Track consistency over time
+- Track pocket position across time
-- Begin exploring pocket centroid tracking
+- Start thinking about spin-angle mapping

 ---

 ## 6. **Reflection**

-Even though matching did _not_ succeed today, it was still a productive session because:

-- We discovered the limitations and failure conditions.
-- We now know why it’s failing (template resolution + scale mismatch).
-- We established a clear direction for iteration.
+Today marks a **turning point** for the template matching experiment:
+- Early failures were due to poor initial template quality.
+- Larger templates with contextual information **work very well**.
-- The experimentation pipeline is now ready for improved templates.
+- The experiment now has a clear path forward.

-This is exactly the type of iterative experimentation expected in the dissertation.

----
+This iterative process—failing small, learning, and refining—is exactly what strengthens the dissertation’s methodology.